dylanbeattie/linebreakers.band/songbook/the-final-shutdown.md

 [Verse]

 F#m                                   Bm
-    We set up a server, it ran really well
+    We set up a server, we gave it a shell
 F#m                            E/G#           A
     Apache and Qmail and perl,     and My-S-Q-L
 D              E